CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What is a Labor and Delivery Gown?

-A labor and delivery gown is a garment that you change into during triage (when the process of hospital admission begins) and can be worn throughout all stages of labor and delivery.
-You might also choose to keep it on once baby is born and you’re moved to the postpartum unit for the remainder of your hospital stay.
-It opens in the back, to provide access for an epidural (or spinal block in the event of a c-section) and is short-sleeved to make IV-port placement easy and accessible.
-Paulina Sun, a labor and delivery nurse at Morristown Medical Center, says that while the hospital gown is the same for all admitted patients, including expectant mothers in the maternity ward, “Moms in mother baby/postpartum are offered nursing-friendly hospital gowns to accommodate breastfeeding, if that’s a desired part of their plan.”
+If you don’t bring your pregnancy hospital gown, here’s what you can expect.
+They’re open in the back, to provide access for an epidural (or spinal block in the event of a C-section) and are short-sleeved to make IV-port placement easy and accessible.
+Paulina Sun, a labor and delivery nurse at Morristown Medical Center, says the hospital gown for labor is the same for all admitted patients, including expectant mothers in the maternity ward.
+That being said, “moms in mother-baby/postpartum [units] are offered nursing-friendly hospital gowns to accommodate breastfeeding if that’s a desired part of their plan,” Sun explains.

 Can You Wear Your Own Delivery Gown During Childbirth?

-Not only can you wear your own gown, Mancini says she’s seen labor and delivery teams get excited when her clients have whipped theirs out.
+In short, yes.
+Not only can you wear your own gown, but Mancini says she’s seen labor and delivery teams get excited when her clients have whipped theirs out.
 “I have had many staff members compliment my clients over the years, and I can say the same even about my own births, when I wore one.”
+The hospital will certainly provide you with a labor and delivery gown, so there’s no need to bring your own.
+But some parents-to-be aren’t fans of the non-breathable, worn-out fabrics and unfavorable fits (they’re generally one-size-fits-all, and given that every mother has a unique body size and shape, the fit can vary dramatically).

-At the end of the day, everyone who is helping you bring your little one into the world wants you to feel comfortable, safe and set up for success in the delivery room.
+At the end of the day, everyone helping you bring your little one into the world wants you to feel comfortable, safe and set up for success in the delivery room.
 So as long as your labor and delivery gown allows your medical and support team to monitor your contractions and baby’s fetal heart rate and carry out any necessary admission processes (IV hookups) and checks (general vitals, cervical checks, blood draws, etc.) without obstructions, you should be in good shape.

 What to Look for in a Labor and Delivery Gown

 The most important aspect of a labor and delivery gown is functionality.
-Your medical providers and support teams should be able to tend to your body for regular monitoring and medical interventions (should they be needed).
+Your medical providers and support teams should be able to tend to you for regular monitoring and medical interventions (should they be needed).
 Gowns that present easy access to your stomach, back, arms and vagina—via breezy bottoms or snapped or Velcro openings—make the frequent checks a lot easier.
+Other features to look for include:

 • Fashion-forward silhouettes, colorways or prints.
-There are so many hospital gown alternatives on the market today, some from well-known maternity brands and some as bespoke solutions from former labor and delivery nurses who know what moms need and want from a delivery gown.
+There are so many hospital gown alternatives on the market today, some from well-known maternity brands and some as bespoke solutions from former labor and delivery nurses who know what moms need and want from a labor delivery gown.
 You can find selections that match the hospital gown’s silhouette but feature a more stylish color palette or good-vibes-only-type patterns or prints.
 Or you can try a wrap or kimono-style gown that more closely resembles a dress.
 When you’re finally on the other side of things and have your new baby in your arms, you won’t regret having an ensemble that stands out in your first photos as a family.

 Sources